Here we are again. The annual blog entry with my thoughts on the Best Picture nominations at this year’s Academy Awards!

 Was this really Best Picture nomination worthy?
 No. While it was certainly entertaining, it was pretty much devoid of much of a plot, and was just a chase film from beginning to end.

-the-martian-poster THE MARTIANA sudden storm during a manned mission to Mars sends the crew scrambling to escape before disaster happens.
+THE MARTIAN – A sudden storm during a manned mission to Mars sends the crew scrambling to escape before disaster happens.
 Unfortunately, during their departure one of them appears to have been killed.

 The next morning astronaut Mark Watney (Matt Damon) wakes up to find he is alone, with what’s left of their base camp in shambles.
 Through ingenuity he’s able to survive and even communicate with NASA, sending the organization into a race against time to rescue Watney before supplies run out.